 About Thomas R. Rochon

-Additionally, in the eight years under his leadership, the percentage of African, Latino(a), Asian, and Native American (ALANA) students at Ithaca College nearly doubled to 20 percent, meeting the college's benchmark five years ahead of its set goal.
+In the eight years under his leadership, the percentage of African, Latino(a), Asian, and Native American (ALANA) students at Ithaca College nearly doubled to 20 percent, meeting an objective of the IC 20/20 strategic plan five years ahead of its set goal.

-President Rochon came to Ithaca College with a distinguished record of scholarly research.
-His work focuses on contemporary European politics and social movements in Europe and the United States.
+Rochon holds bachelor's, master's, and doctoral degrees in political science from the University of Michigan.
+His research focus was on contemporary European politics and on social movements in Europe and the United States.
 He is the recipient of numerous grants and awards, including research grants from the National Science Foundation and the American Philosophical Society, as well as the Susan Louise Dyer Peace Fellowship at the Hoover Institution on War, Revolution, and Peace at Stanford University.
 He was also a Fulbright lecturer at Kobe University in Japan.
 His 1998 book, Culture Moves: Ideas, Activism, and Changing Values, received a Distinguished Scholarship Prize from the American Sociological Association and was named by Choice an outstanding academic book of 1998.
 He has given periodic lectures and seminars on Dutch politics for embassy personnel of the U.S. Department of State and has served on numerous advisory and other boards, including the President's Advisory Board of the Universidad Anáhuac México Sur in Mexico City.